Columbia Lions fencing

 The Columbia Lions fencing team is the intercollegiate fencing team for Columbia University located in Manhattan, New York City.
 The team competes in the Ivy League within Division I of the NCAA.
 The university first fielded a team in 1898, under the leadership of coach James Murray.
 The team is currently coached by Michael Aufrichtig.

 The Blue Gym (or University Gym) is home to the Columbia Lion fencing team, located within the Dodge Physical Fitness Center on campus.

 History

-The team was founded in 1898, and has had some noteworthy successes.
-It has captured the NCAA national title 16 times, most recently in 2019.
-It also won Intercollegiate Fencing Association national championships in 1898, 1913, 1914, 1918, 1919, and 1934.
-The team has also won 52 Ivy League Championships, capturing both the Men's and Women's titles outright in 2019.
+The team was founded in 1898, and won the Intercollegiate Fencing Association national championship six times, in 1898, 1913, 1914, 1918, 1919, and 1934.

-Fencing for the team, Norman C. Armitage won the Intercollegiate Fencing Association saber championship in 1928, Emily Jacobson won the NCAA women's saber championship in 2005, and Daria Schneider won the NCAA women's saber championship in 2007.